OskarKlintrotSkolarbeteWP14/2dv607.oskarklintrot.se/_posts/2015-12-23-my-minimal-state.md

 {% highlight Javascript %}
 state = {
-  data = [],
+  data: [],
-  hidden = false
+  hidden: false
 }
 {% endhighlight %}

-Since we can start, pause and stop the game I think we need a property for that as well, we can call it gameStatus:
+Since we can start, pause and stop the game I think we need a property for that as well, we can call it status:

 {% highlight Javascript %}
 state = {
-  data = [],
+  data: [],
-  hidden = false,
+  hidden: false,
-  gameStatus = "start"
+  status: "start"
 }
 {% endhighlight %}